-This report corresponds to the period from June 1, 2015 to June 30, 2015.
+This report corresponds to the period from July 1, 2015 to July 31, 2015.

-This month we are seeing a slight increase in attack activity from prior month and a more substantial critical attacks than prior month.
+This month we are seeing a slight increase in attack activity from prior month and a slight decrease of critical attacks than prior month.
 There is a significant amount of attacks of 10 to 30 minutes in duration and most are targeting multiple ports.
-Twenty five percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro).
+Twenty two percent of the attacks are coming from known threat sources that GLESEC gathers and correlates with the information produced by the protection systems (DefensePro).
 As usual others mostly from the US with China as second culprit follow the attacks.
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.

 Half of the hosts that are seen from the Internet have vulnerabilities ranging from High to Low.
-The number of vulnerabilities remains approximately the same as prior month and most systems have the same as prior month, which suggests that not much has been done to remediate these.
+The number of vulnerabilities remains approximately the same as prior month, some with more and others with less than prior month, which suggests that more efforts have to be done to remediate these.
 Out of these we identified five high-risk vulnerabilities and all in the category of web servers, which should be addressed immediately.